-There is always a never ending flow of critical activities and deadlines that fall onto the shoulders of IT staff.
-Whether these activities are installing new hardware and applications or critical systems maintenance, there never seems to be adequate time to complete everything that needs to be done.
+There is always a considerable burden of critical activities that fall on the shoulders of IT staff.
+Whether these activities are installing new hardware, applications, or essential systems maintenance, there is never enough time to complete everything that needs to be done.

 This results in almost all organizations having critical applications run on end-of-life (EoL) servers or end-of-life operating systems (OS).
-We have seen time and again, critical applications such as accounting, email or CRM solutions running old Operating Systems (OS) that are running on old hardware.
+We have seen, time and again, critical applications such as accounting, email or CRM solutions running on an old OS that are running on old hardware.

-Given the age of the applications, OS and the servers they are running on, chances are these services are likely running quite smoothly.
-If nothing in the environment changes, the fact that the OS and Applications are no longer supported by their vendors is inconvenient but not the highest risk to business continuity.
-It is the EoL physical servers that represent the biggest risks.
-Supposing there was a hard drive failure, or worse still, a server failure.
-What would you need to do to get these critical applications back up and running?
-This would be a huge amount of work, which would result in trying to build old replacement servers and re-loading applications onto an old, non-supported OS.
+Given the age of the applications and the age of the OS, these services are likely running smoothly.
+If nothing in the environment changes, the fact that the OS and applications are no longer supported by their vendors is inconvenient, but not the highest risk to business continuity.
+It is the EoL physical servers that represent the most significant risks.
+Supposing there was a hard drive failure, or worst still, a server failure: what would you need to do to get critical applications back up and running?
+This would be a tremendous amount of work, which would result in trying to rebuild old replacement servers and re-loading applications onto an old, non-supported OS.

-By leveraging the capabilities of cloud, you could, very simply transition the OS and the applications onto a fully redundant cloud infrastructure.
-This would deliver redundant servers, redundant hard drives, full backups and all of the other mission critical benefits of being in a Tier III data center.
-All without the significant capital expense and resource time to recreate the environment.
+By leveraging the capabilities of cloud, your company could very merely transition the OS and the applications onto fully-redundant cloud infrastructure.
+This would deliver redundant servers, redundant hard drives, full backups, and all of the other mission-critical benefits of being in a data center.

 Leave a Reply